Cognitive Alpha Mining via LLM-Driven Code-Based Evolution: Related Work

 \paragraph{Alpha Mining with LLM} Alpha mining is a fundamental task in quantitative finance, aimed at discovering predictive signals, i.e., alpha factors, for stock markets.
 Previous approaches have primarily relied on human experts~\cite{fama1992cross}, genetic programming (GP)~\cite{cui2021alphaevolve,lin2019stock,patil2023ai,schmidt2010age,zhaofan2022genetic}, reinforcement learning (RL)~\cite{liu2021finrl,yu2023generating,shi2025alphaforge}, or deep learning~\cite{duan2022factorvae,xu2021hist,xu2021rest} to explore the vast factor space.
 However, these methods all have inherent limitations: they may be inefficient, produce overly complex solutions, or suffer from limited interpretability.

 Recently, LLMs, with their extensive world knowledge and strong reasoning capabilities, have been introduced into alpha mining.
-For example, AutoGPT~\cite{kou2024automate} employs LLMs to evaluate and select superior alpha candidates, while agentic frameworks have been incorporated to enhance adaptivity and automation.
+For example, AutoAlpha~\cite{kou2024automate} employs LLMs to evaluate and select superior alpha candidates, and agentic frameworks have also been incorporated to enhance adaptivity and automation.
 AlphaAgent~\cite{tang2025alphaagent} introduces an agent-based architecture with regularization strategies to mine decay-resistant alpha factors, AlphaJungle~\cite{shi2025navigating} presents an LLM-powered Monte Carlo Tree Search (MCTS) framework in which the LLM performs multi-step formula refinement, and RD-Agent(Q)~\cite{li2025r} proposes a data-centric feedback loop with factor–model co-optimization that enables continuous factor adaptation under dynamic market conditions.
-Nevertheless, most existing LLM-based alpha mining methods remain constrained to formulaic searches, exploring only shallow regions of the factor space and failing to fully utilize the coding and reasoning capabilities of LLMs.
-Unlike prior work, we leverage the knowledge, coding proficiency, and reasoning ability of LLMs to explore alphas within a broader and deeper search space.
+However, despite these advances, existing LLM-based alpha mining methods still rely on formulaic search representations, which restrict exploration to shallow regions of the factor space and fail to fully align with LLMs’ strengths in reasoning and code generation.
+In contrast, we leverage LLMs to directly perform code-based evolution, enabling exploration of a broader and deeper search space.